putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 **“Are we still** waiting?”

 This was the fifth time time the lieutenant had come forward to the cockpit.
 Maybe it was a different one.
 Most Imperial officers, like the shuttle captain, paid little attention to Stormtroopers.
+Or their officers.
 They may as well be clone troopers.
-The trooper's officer corps were of little use either.

 Anyway, both pilots were occupied.
 The Imperial shuttle _Arrik_ had been waiting for some time as the shuttle ahead of them dealt with some sort of issue.